Code-the-Dream-School/rails-bootstrap-lesson/README.md

 # Specifications for the Bootstrap Lesson

 To create attractive web applications, it is necessary to apply styling.
 You have taken a previous course on HTML and CSS.
 Bootstrap is a commonly used library of CSS styles that ease the creation of attractive applications.
+Optionally, you may want to view [this video.](https://teamtreehouse.com/library/bootstrap-4-basics-2)

 In this lesson, you will use Bootstrap classes to style the application you have created.
 This lesson builds on the previous ones.
 You will use the same github repository, R7-validations, but for this lesson, you should create a new branch called bootstrap.
 Make sure that the full-assignment branch is active when you create the bootstrap branch, so that your work adds to what you did before.

 The specifications for the lesson are below.
 There are instructions for each part of the specification.
 In addition, please review this site: [https://www.w3schools.com/bootstrap5/](https://www.google.com/url?q=https://www.w3schools.com/bootstrap5/&sa=D&source=editors&ust=1697683383982154&usg=AOvVaw1UlAU7u8TcRbo-WQUPtTgQ) .
 It gives a tutorial on the use of Bootstrap.
 Also, refer to this site: [https://getbootstrap.com/](https://www.google.com/url?q=https://getbootstrap.com/&sa=D&source=editors&ust=1697683383982593&usg=AOvVaw2wrGMB1cWsq0VuHTpUkVMZ) .
 It includes complete documentation on the use of Bootstrap.